 At week 31, your baby weighs about 3 1/3 pounds.
 Her total length is now nearly 16 inches.

 Your belly is continuing to grow, too!
 The uterus now fills a large part of your abdomen.
-It rests almost 4 1/4 inches from your belly button — just over 12 inches from the pubic symphysis.
-Your total pregnancy weight gain should be between 21 and 27 pounds (2).
+The top of it rests about 4 1/4 inches from your belly button, meaning that the fundal height is just over 12 inches from the pubic symphysis.
+Depending on your prepregnancy weight and how you’ve gained along the way, your total pregnancy weight gain is likely between 21 and 27 pounds (2).

 Baby is growing in leaps and bounds now, and making the following big changes: